Crozzers/RestoreWindowPos/README.md

 ## Features

 * Snapshots taken every 30 seconds (with options for various different intervals)
-* Can detect monitors being connected/disconnected
-* Can restore most windows to their original sizes and positions
+* Remembers window sizes and positions and restores them when monitors are connected/disconnected
 * Can restore snapped windows
+* Can restore past snapshots (remembers up to 10 unique layouts)
 * Easy to use installer that registers the program as a startup task
 * Snapshots can be paused and resumed